 Don Symanski is a longtime friend of the Monastery and a warm, skillful teacher.
 He began the study of Kyudo with Kanjuro Shibata Sensei in 1980.
 He instructs in the Hekiryu Bishu Chikurinha form of Kyudo.
 Don apprenticed in bow making with Shibata Sensei’s son, Nobuhiro Shibata, in Kyoto.
 Since 1991, he has made yumi for Kyudo students and taught students the proper use of the yumi and Kyudo as a meditation path.

-Eduardo Duran (Apache/Tewa) is a psychologist who has been working in indigenous communities most of his professional career.
+Ed Duran (Apache/Tewa/Lakota) is a psychologist who has been working in indigenous communities most of his professional career.
 He is a Vietnam Veteran who started his academic training after being discharged from the US Navy.
-He has been involved in Buddhist and traditional Native practices for many years, and his work is informed by traditional teachings from Native elders as he creates a hybrid model in his clinical practice to address the deeper issues resulting from soul wounding.
+He has been involved in Buddhist and traditional Native practices for many years, and his work is informed by traditional Indigenous understanding of heart knowing.
 Eduardo is the author of Buddha in Redface (Writers Club Press, 2003), a story that deals with these traditions as well as our karmic relationship to the Earth.
 He is also the author of Healing the Soul Wound: Trauma-informed Counseling for Indigenous Communities and Native American Postcolonial Psychology.
-He presently lives in the forest east of Bozeman, Montana.
+He presently lives outside of Bozeman, Montana.
+Listen to an interview with Ed Duran by sangha members Onren Latorre and Taikyo Gilman in January 2023, on Decolonizing Awakening

 Eduardo González, Jr. is a Cornell Certified Diversity Professional/Advanced Practitioner (CCDP/AP) with over 25 years of experience working with diverse not-for-profit and educational institutions to implement and sustain multicultural organizational development initiatives.
 A key area of focus for Mr. González is assisting staff, managers, administrators and their respective organizations in developing the awareness and skills needed to support and/or provide leadership in organizational change efforts on diversity, equity and inclusion efforts.
 Eduardo is the system-wide specialist for Diversity, Equity and Inclusion with Cornell Cooperative Extension (CCE), Youth Development with the Family and Youth Development (FYD) program at Cornell University Cooperative Extension – New York City (CUCE-NYC) and Research Partnership Development with the Bronfenbrenner Center for Translational Research (BCTR) at Cornell University.
 Most recently, he has developed and co-facilitated workshops for the University of North Carolina – Chapel Hill (School of Arts and Science); College at Brockport; Zen Mountain Monastery; the Good Work Institute; ScriptEd; Empire Justice Center; New York Committee for Occupational Safety & Health, and the Land Stewardship Project.
 Eduardo holds a Bachelor’s in Human Services and a Master’s in Public Administration from Pace University.
 Mr. González is a past fellow of the W.K.
 Kellogg Foundation International Fellowship in…